 After an accident harms you, you may decide to pursue a compensation claim against the person responsible, which is why you may need an Orangeburg Personal Injury Attorney.
 Regardless of the type of accident you were in or the specific facts of your case, you must prove negligence and build a case to support the compensation you are requesting.
 Depending on your injuries, you may need a significant amount of money to ensure that you can care for your health after the accident.

-When you work with an Orangeburg personal injury attorney from Anastopoulo Law Firm, we will value your case and better understand how your case’s facts and South Carolina’s laws may affect your claim or lawsuit.
-We have won millions of dollars for our clients in our 25-plus years in practice, and we would like to recover awards for you, too.
+When you work with an Orangeburg personal injury attorney from Anastopoulo Law Firm, we will value your case.
+And we better understand how your case’s facts and South Carolina’s laws may affect your claim or lawsuit.
+We have won millions of dollars for our clients in our 25-plus years in practice.
+Thus, we would like to recover awards for you, too.
 You can review your options with us during a free consultation.

 Your Case’s Value Depends on the Types of Damages Available

-In all South Carolina injury cases, accident victims can recover a broad range of damages, as outlined in S.C.
+In all SC injury cases, accident victims can recover a broad range of damages.
+As outlined in S.C.
 Ann. §15-32-210.
-Some, like economic damages, are meant to compensate you for any tangible, out-of-pocket losses you may have because of the accident, including:
+Some, like economic damages, are meant to compensate you for any tangible, out-of-pocket losses you may have because of the accident.
+Including:

 - Accident-related medical expenses.
 Such as costs for surgery, specialist treatments, assistive medical devices, and therapy or rehabilitation

 - Ongoing or long-term treatment you require after the accident

 - Lost wages for the time you have to take off work to recover from the accident.
 Including future lost income.

 - Lost earning capacity for changes to your career trajectory.
 If you can no longer do your job because of your injuries.

 The other type, non-economic damages, is meant to compensate you for all the ways you suffered from the accident.
 These subjective damages are harder to calculate but include compensation for: